Palembang Sultanate: History

-Sultan Muhammad Bahauddin (reigned 1776–1803) had Kuto Besak's palace built.
-In 1821, the Dutch attack Palembang again and take the city.
-The sultanate is dissolved and the fort of Kuto Tengkuruk shaved.
-The Dutch have built in its place an administrative residence which is now the Sultan Mahmud Badaruddin II museum.

 Establishment and early records

 According to the story of Kidung Pamacangah and Babad Arya Tabanan it was said that a figure from Kediri named Arya Damar who was a "regent of Palembang" joined Gajah Mada, ruler of Majapahit in conquering Bali in 1343.
 Historian C.C.
-Berg thought that Arya Damar is identical with Adityawarman.
-The name Palembang was also mentioned in Nagarakretagama as one of the conquered land of Majapahit.
+Berg thought that Arya Damar was identical to Adityawarman.
+The name Palembang was also mentioned in Nagarakretagama as one of the conquered lands of Majapahit.
 Gajah Mada also mentioned the name Palembang in Pararaton as one of the regions that he conquered.

-A Chinese chronicle Chu-fan-chi written in 1178 by Chou-Ju-Kua recorded the name Pa-lin-fong, an obvious corruption of the word Palembang.
-Around 1513, Tomé Pires an adventurer from Portugal mentioned Palembang, a kingdom which is led by a patron who was appointed from Java who was then referred to the Sultanate of Demak and participated in the invasion of Melaka which was then controlled by the Portuguese.
+A Chinese chronicle Chu-fan-chi written in 1178 by Chou-Ju-Kua recorded the name Pa-lin-fong, a reference to Palembang.
+Around 1513, Tomé Pires an adventurer from Portugal mentioned Palembang, a kingdom which is led by a patron who was appointed from Java and was then referred to as the Sultanate of Demak and participated in the invasion of Portuguese Controlled Melaka.
 In 1596, Palembang was attacked and razed by the Dutch East India Company.
 In 1659, the name Sri Susuhunan Abdurrahman was recorded as sovereign of the Palembang Sultanate.
-Records of connection with the VOC has been mentioned since year 1601.
+Records of connection with the VOC have been mentioned since the year 1601.